isomerpages/enterprisesg-sac-old/_accredited-org/2-cab-status-update.md

 ---
-layout: committee
-#This page uses 'committee' layout to organise the content below.
+layout: committee  #Comment: This page uses 'committee' layout to organise the content below.
 Switch to 'leftnav-page-content' if you want the content to be displayed as written below.
 title: CAB Status Update
 permalink: /accredited-org/cab-status-update
 collection_name: accredited-org